How to Spend 3 Days in Ubud: Itinerary for First-Timers

 The Kecak Dance is a significant part of Balinese traditions and is shown everywhere in Bali.

-The performance retells the story from the Hindu epic Ramayana, where Prince Rama goes on a quest to rescue his wife Sita from the evil king Ravana.
+The performance retells the story from the Hindu epic Ramayana, where Prince Rama goes on a quest to rescue his wife, Sita, from the evil king Ravana.
 You will see male dancers form a circle on stage and chant “Cak Cak” as other dancers around them relive the story through choreographed movements.

-It costs 100,000 IDR for tickets and performances begin around 7:00 – 7:30 pm.
+Tickets cost 100,000 IDR and performances begin around 7:00 – 7:30 pm.

 Sunrise Mount Batur Hike

-Hiking up Mount Batur is an incredibly magical and rewarding experience anyone should include in their 3-day Ubud itinerary.
+Hiking up Mount Batur is an incredibly magical and rewarding experience anyone should include in their Ubud itinerary.

 Mount Batur is located 40m away from Ubud and your day trip will begin at 2 am.
 This is to give yourself enough time to get there and then complete the hike before sunrise.